merdok/homebridge-webos-tv/README.md

     - *UP*, *DOWN*, *LEFT*, *RIGHT*, *CLICK*, *BACK*, *EXIT*, *PROGRAM*, *ENTER*, *INFO*
     - *RED*, *GREEN*, *YELLOW*, *BLUE*, *LIVE_ZOOM*, *CC*, *PLAY*, *PAUSE*, *REWIND*, *FASTFORWARD*
   - Most probably there are also other values possible which i didn't find yet (like settings or voice command), you can try typing some other values and if you find some that work then please let me know
+- `remoteSequenceButtons` [optional]
+Wheter the remote sequence buttons service is enabled.
+This allows to run a sequence of remote control button presses. **Default: "" (disabled)**
+  - Set an array of objects as the value.
+An object needs to have the following properties:
+    - *sequence* - an array of remote control keys.
+For possible values see `remoteControlButtons` ,
+    - *name* - an optional name,
+    - *interval* - an optional interval beetwen sequence actions.
+Default is 500ms
 - `soundOutputButtons` [optional]
 Wheter the sound output buttons service is enabled.
 This allows to switch between sound outputs on the TV. **Default: "" (disabled)**
   - Set an array of sound outputs as the value.
 Example values are: